 After completion of this activity, learners will be able to describe:

-- HCV infection the special patient populations, such as those who have received a transplant, have renal disorders, or have advanced liver disease
+- Special patient populations, such as those who have advanced liver disease

 Conflicts of Interest

 In the interest of maintaining the independence of its CME activities, and in accordance with the policies of the Accreditation Council for Continuing Medical Education (ACCME), the IAS–USA requires all persons with control of content (ie, faculty, IAS–USA Board members, and program staff) to disclose any financial relationships that they or their spouses or partners have had with commercial companies within the past 12 months.
 Any real or apparent conflicts of interest of those parties are resolved prior to the CME activity being delivered.
 Individuals who refuse to disclose financial interests may not participate in an IAS–USA CME activity.

 Who Should Attend

 The small-group, interactive format is designed for clinical decision makers, such as physicians, nurse practitioners, and physician assistants, as well as pharmacists who plan to begin treating patients with HCV infection, who have experience in treating HCV infection, and would like to update their knowledge of HCV infection management.

 Representatives and employees of commercial companies (pharmaceutical, diagnostic, medical products, advertising, insurance, investment, communications firms, etc) must contact the IAS–USA regarding registration procedures.

 Cancellation requests must be made 8 or more days before the date of an activity.
 All refunds will be processed minus a $15.00 processing charge.
 Regrettably, any cancellation requests received within a week before the course will not be eligible for the partial refund.